CongLeSolutionX/The-Formula-Founders/Albert_Einstein/Albert_Einstein_A_Revolution_in_Physics.md

 ```
 *<b>Note:</b> Durations in the Gantt chart are illustrative of the period during which the event was current or ongoing, not necessarily the exact length of the event itself where it's a point in time.*

 After graduation, Einstein struggled to find a teaching post.
 A friend's father, Marcel Grossmann, helped him secure a position as an assistant examiner at the Swiss Patent Office in Bern in 1902 [4, p.
 65].
 This job provided him with a stable income and, crucially, the time and freedom to pursue his groundbreaking theoretical work.
-He obtained his PhD from the University of Zurich in 1905 with a dissertation titled "A New Determination of Molecular Dimensions" [12].
+He obtained his PhD from the University of Zurich in 1905 with a dissertation titled "A New Determination of Molecular Dimensions"[^12].

 ---